Lack of Attraction

 As a culture predicated on the romantic ideal, we are tragically misguided about real attraction and real love.
 We don’t understand that friendship, safety, and trust form the foundation of healthy relationship and that, with accurate information and tools, attraction and feelings of love can be grown.

-To receive the roadmap on how to grow love and attraction, join us for my next round of Open Your Heart.
+To receive the roadmap on how to grow love and attraction, join my Open Your Heart course here.

 Originally published on The Huffington Post *** One of my favorite authors and mentors, Jungian analyst Robert Johnson, says that good love is like a bowl of oatmeal.
 A bowl of oatmeal?
 How unromantic, you may say.
 How prosaic, you think.
 Love should be an ice cream...read more

 The following question is one I often receive from my clients who are struggling with the specific spoke of relationship anxiety that contains the longing to feel more love, connection, and attraction for their partner (and let's remember that I use attraction or lack...read more